 These tools should only become more useful in the future, as efforts at establishing a national smart grid take off and electricity providers begin providing more data -- and possibly in a standardized format -- to customers, as advocated by Google [source: St. John].
 There remain some divisions about whether utilities will agree on one method for communicating data through smart meters.
 There's also some debate about what sort of wireless standard to use, with ZigBee and RF mesh being popular in the United States and Canada [source: St. John].
 For now, at least, there are many competing standards for how these programs and devices operate, and utility companies appear reluctant to open up their data to third-party developers [source: St. John].

-For more information about conserving energy at home and other related topics, look over the links on the next page.
+For more information about conserving energy at home and other related topics, look over the links below.

 Related HowStuffWorks Articles

 - Dingee, Don.
 "Green up: 1,700 TWh, iPhone app for home energy control."
 Embedded Computing Design.
 May 2009.http://www.embedded-computing.com/articles/id/?3981

 - Fehrenbacher, Katie.
 "10 Monitoring Tools Bringing Smart Energy Home."
 Earth2Tech.
 April 14, 2009.http://earth2tech.com/2009/04/14/10-energy-dashboards-for-your-home/

 - Greig, David.
 "Tendril mobile energy management system."
 Gizmag.
 March 10, 2009. http://www.gizmag.com/tendril-mobile-energy-mangement-system/11198/

 - LaMonica, Martin.
 "Tendril gets cash to build 'energy management OS.'"
 CNet.
 June 9, 2009. http://news.cnet.com/8301-11128_3-10260419-54.html